Press ESC to close

 Rohit Sharma

 Just into his third season with MI, the franchise handed him the captaincy midway.
-And he delivered an instant result with their maiden title in 2013.
+That kind of call can go either way.
+Here, it didn’t.

 Also Read | Rohit Sharma’s 8 Astonishing Records in T20I Cricket